ThomasBleijendaal/umbraco-custom-section/docs/custom_dialogs.md

 So that is it, this is how you can add custom dialogs to Umbraco.
-Offcourse, the demonstrated dialog is not very usefull yet and does not really do anything, but from this basis you can add your own drag and drop library, implement a save function and API call to the back end.
+Offcourse, the demonstrated dialog is not very usefull yet and does not really do anything, but from this basis you can add your own drag and drop library, and implement a working save method and corresponding API controller.

+Next, we will [be creating a working edit page](custom_controllers.md), using quite similair techniques.